KseniyaShestakova/Python_quest_MIPT/README.md

 pip3 install random
 pip install os-sys
 ```
+Note: if you write 'sudo' before installing one of this libraries you should execute the project with 'sudo' also:
+'''
+sudo python3 main.py <parameters> <position>
+'''
 ### Something about playing the quest
 You can choose the right option in this quest pressing Ctrl and confirm your choice pressing Enter